- Ethics and consent

-BioMed Central is a member of CrossCheck’s plagiarism detection initiative and takes seriously all cases of publication misconduct.
+BMC is a member of CrossCheck’s plagiarism detection initiative and takes seriously all cases of publication misconduct.
 Any suspected cases of covert duplicate manuscript submission will be handled as outlined in the COPE guidelines and the Editor may contact the authors’ institution (see Misconduct policy for more information).
-BioMed Central endorses the policies of the ICMJE in relation to overlapping publications.
+BMC endorses the policies of the ICMJE in relation to overlapping publications.

 Cochrane systematic reviews

-BioMed Central does not currently have a co-publication agreement with the Cochrane Library for its systematic reviews.
-BioMed Central will therefore only consider publishing novel Cochrane systematic reviews, or updated versions of articles in the Cochrane Library, if they provide substantial new information.
+BMC does not currently have a co-publication agreement with the Cochrane Library for its systematic reviews.
+BMC will therefore only consider publishing novel Cochrane systematic reviews, or updated versions of articles in the Cochrane Library, if they provide substantial new information.